How does Short Rotation Coppice (SRC) willow affect biodiversity?

 Different genotypes of willow grow in different ways and create different habitat attracting different animals.
 For instance, branching attracts certain types of bird species, and the herbaceous structure of the willow during the initial years of establishment attracts small mammals and insects.
 The surrounding landscape and stand edge of the SRC willow plantation support higher species richness abundance of invertebrates and birds.
 Willow plantation provides wildlife corridors connecting adjacent and fragmented landscapes which is beneficial for creating habitat for certain species and a conduit for movement for biodiversity.

 SRC willow plantations provide habitat and sustenance for a large diversity of insects such as bees, spiders, butterflies and ground beetles.
 Studies have shown that more insects live on willow than other tree species.
-Willow provides pollen early in spring (March to end May) for bees to build their colony.
+Willow provides pollen early in spring for bees to build their colony.
 The willow male catkins produce pollen, and the female catkins produces pollen and nectar that bees and other pollinators forage for food.
 Willow sex is important factor in bees visitation differences.
 A study found male willow supporting greater abundance, more richness and greater diversity of bees.
-Careful selection of both male and female willow is important to provide pollen at different flowering times for pollinators over an extended period.
+However, only a few male varieties are currently available – Cheviot, Sven, Olof and Wilhelm.
+Most are females so these only provide nectar.
+Furthermore, some of the highest yielding varieties e.g. Endurance are sterile so offer no benefit to bees.
+Different willows flower at different points – late January to early April, hence careful selection of both male and female willow is important to provide pollen at different flowering times for pollinators over an extended period.

 Furthermore, the less disturbance to the soil after establishment, favours earthworm populations.
 Other studies have found arthropod activity densities significantly higher, sometimes almost double, in SRC willow plantations.
 Species richness and abundance of butterflies as well increased in SRC willow plantation when compared to arable lands.
 Likewise, SRC willow has been found to have a positive effect on ground beetles and arachnids biodiversity quality.